findy-network/findy-network.github.io/content/en/blog/fsm3/index.md

 The result should be AUTO_ACCEPT.
 Note that allocation scripts do this automatically.

-> Chatbots should work even when auto-accept isn't ON.
+> Chatbots work even when auto-accept isn't ON.
+They can written to make
+> decisions to decline or acknowledge presented proofs, for example.

 # Setup Agents And Wallets